madrus/markdown_docs/README.md

 # markdown_docs
-To be used with "GitPrint this!" plugin
+This directory will be used to hold my personal documents (no secret stuff!!!) in Markdown format to print those with "GitPrint this!" plugin.